Delete 'Wedding Officiant Near Me' From Your Search Bar & Listen to Our Experts

 What Does the Officiant Say at Your Wedding?

-What the officiant says at the wedding is entirely up to you, as the couple getting married, and your ceremony officiant.
-Typically, the officiant is the first to walk in during the wedding processional because they will guide the ceremony order.
-After the processional, the wedding officiant will typically welcome guests to the ceremony with a few words, they may also offer a message or homily.
+What the officiant says at the wedding is entirely up to you.
+Typically, the officiant is the first to walk in during the wedding processional because they'll guide the ceremony order.
+After the processional, the wedding officiant will usually welcome guests to the ceremony with a few words, they may also offer a message or homily.
 The officiant will also walk you and your partner through your vows and declaration of intent, likely in a call-and-response format.
 The officiant will also declare you legally wed and may offer some closing words and instructions to wrap up the ceremony.

 Depending on whether you're incorporating any unity rituals into your ceremony, the officiant may also have some words to say to help facilitate that tradition.
 What the officiant says may also vary if you choose to recite personalized vows, instead of traditional wedding vows.
 Also, if you're hosting a religious wedding ceremony then there may be certain religious readings or prayers that the officiant recites.

 For experts Villar and VillaRamos, getting to know the couples is their favorite part of the job.
 "Who they are individually and together, how they interact with each other, the details of their lives that seem inconsequential but are, in fact, incredibly meaningful," they say.
 "Many times, we can relate to our couples and the challenges they've faced, the dreams they share, the future they're working towards, the values they've built their lives around.
-It's a profound experience and one we're super grateful for."
+It's a profound experience and one we're super grateful for," they add.

 How to Ask Someone to Officiate Your Wedding

-You've found an officiant and now you just ask to get them on board.
+You've found an officiant and now it's time to get them on board.
 Asking someone to officiate your wedding is a big deal.
 After all, they're going to be leading your union.
 As such, you'll want to ask them in a sweet and thoughtful way.
-To help you out, we are taking a look at how to ask someone to officiate your wedding.
+You can send them a note or a gift—or take them out for a meal.
+Unable to meet in person?
+Schedule a video or phone call instead.
+If you're booking a pro, ensure you meet with them at least once or twice so they become familiar with who you are and your love story.